 - other government agencies

-They may ask you:
+They may also ask you to:

-- to give them access to your computer
+- give them access to your computer

 If a scammer has your information, they may use the details to: